RuslanTsykaliak/test/README.md

 run:
 composer install --dev

-vendor/bin/phpunit tests/submitPostTest.php  // tests = folder for the tests and submitPostTest.php = the file for testing.
+vendor/bin/phpunit tests/submitPostTest.php  // tests = folder for the tests and submitPostTest.php = the file for testing

 Structure of files and folders